Skip to main content

 target_temperature: 32

-When writing a profile, note that the hours_elapsed field refers to when the experiment profile started, and not when the experiment started.
+When writing a profile, note that any t field refers to when the experiment profile started, and not when the experiment started.
+Use either a bare number (interpreted in hours) or a string with a unit suffix (s, m, h, or d, such as 30s, 0.5h, or 2d); negative values are rejected.

 Conditionals and expressions